meauxdal/chip-8-patches/README.md

 | Videodraw | `videodraw/` | [docs/videodraw.md](docs/videodraw.md) |
 | Wipe Off | `wipe-off/` | [docs/wipe-off.md](docs/wipe-off.md) |

-The abandoned Pinball investigation is summarized in [docs/pinball.md](docs/pinball.md); no patch or fixed image was produced.
+Pinball is a VIP-exclusive CHIP-8 title, but fixing it is beyond the scope of this project.
+See [docs/pinball.md](docs/pinball.md).

-Each title directory contains the canonical original copied from the RCA Studio II full set, the fixed image, and the scripts needed to reproduce and validate it.
+Each title directory contains the original, the fixed image, and the scripts needed to reproduce and validate it.
-Input filenames are not significant; alternate input paths may still be passed on the command line.

 Rebuild and check a title from the repository root: